Shadow Gap Skirting | How To Create A Shadow Gap | Beading Plasterboard

 Painted Accent Lines

-Consider painting a thin accent line in a contrasting color along the wall where skirting boards would traditionally go.
+Consider painting a thin accent line in a contrasting colour along the wall where skirting boards would traditionally go.
 This creates a subtle two-tone effect for definition.
 For sharper edges, use painter's tape.

 Floating Shelves